ds2-lab/NotebookOS/deploy/helm/distributed-notebook/README.md

 # Installation

+## Cluster Configuration
+The `distributed-notebook` project uses a State Machine Replication (SMR) protocol to provide data availability and fault tolerance.
+This protocol assigns an `SMR Node ID` to each distributed kernel replica.
+These IDs are expected to begin with 1 rather than 0.
+The distributed kernel replicas for each user session are deployed as a Kubernetes `StatefulSet` resource.
+Per the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/): for a `StatefulSet` with _N_ replicas, each `Pod` in the `StatefulSet` will be assigned an integer ordinal that is unique over the `StatefulSet`.
+By default, pods will be assigned ordinals from 0 up through _N_-1.

+We use each distributed kernel `Pod`'s ordinal as its SMR node ID.
+But because SMR node IDs are expected to begin with 1, we need to enable a special feature within Kubernetes that adjusts the starting index for the distributed kernel `StatefulSet` resources.
+For instructions on how to do this, please refer to the Kubernetes documentation available [here](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#start-ordinal).
+Specifically, the `StatefulSetStartOrdinal` feature gate must be enabled.

+## Chart Installation Instructions

 To install this Helm chart, we must first install a third-party provisioner that supports dynamic provisioning of `local` volumes.

 We are using [Local Path Provisioner](https://github.com/rancher/local-path-provisioner/tree/master).
 To install this on your Kubernetes cluster, execute the following: